 A Classic Greek Sauce For Lamb, Chicken or Veggies

-For lunch today, I heated up a corn tortilla, added a spoon of leftover orzo, a few thin slices of a leftover loin chop from last night and topped with some tzatziki sauce.
+For lunch today, I heated up a corn tortilla, added a spoon of leftover orzo, a few thin slices of a leftover loin chop from last night, and topped it with some tzatziki sauce.
 Fantastic!

-This tzatziki recipe is pureed so no need to finely chop the ingredients.
+This tzatziki recipe is pureed, so no need to chop the ingredients finely.
 Your food processor or blender will take care of this for you.
-I've read that it is sacrilegious to use a food processor and you should only hand grate the ingredients.
+I've read that it is sacrilegious to use a food processor and that you should only hand-grate the ingredients.

 I disagree and don't have a problem with using tools to speed up the process as long as they don't destroy the flavor.
 Saying that, if hand grating would make it taste that much better than what I experienced last night, I better give it a try.